 The Czech Republic at a Glance

-A Schengen visa entitles its holder to stay within the Schengen area for 90 days within 180 days.
-Assuming the Czech Republic is your main destination within the Schengen area (or at least the first point of entry into the Schengen area), you should apply for your visa at a Czech diplomatic mission abroad at least two weeks before moving to the Czech Republic.
+A Schengen visa entitles its holder to stay within the Schengen area for 90 days across a 180 day period.
+Assuming the Czech Republic is your main destination within the Schengen area (or at least the first point of entry into the Schengen area) you should apply for your visa at a Czech diplomatic mission abroad at least two weeks before moving to the Czech Republic.

 Your Schengen visa application should include:

-- Document detailing the purpose of your stay in the Czech Republic (e.g. work permit or work contract)
+- documents detailing the nature of your stay in the Czech Republic (e.g. work permit or work contract)

-- Proof of your intention to leave the Czech Republic once your visa expires (e.g. plane ticket)
+- proof of your intention to leave the country once your visa expires (e.g. plane ticket)

-In most cases, applications for a Schengen visa are reviewed within seven to 15 days.
+In most cases, applications for a Schengen visa are reviewed within 7 to 15 days.
 However, to be on the safe side you should apply two months before your planned departure date in case, for example, your passport needs to be renewed.

 If you plan on staying in the Czech Republic for a period exceeding 90 days, you need a long-term visa (type D).
 This process may include an interview at the Czech diplomatic mission where you submit your visa application.
 In addition to the requirements for a Schengen visa, you must supply the following with your application:

-- A document confirming the availability of accommodation for the duration of your stay
+- proof of accommodation for the duration of your stay